Medically reviewed by Drugs.com. Last updated on Nov 5, 2022.

-Hepatitis A and hepatitis B combination vaccine is used to prevent infection caused by the hepatitis A and hepatitis B virus.
+Hepatitis A and hepatitis B combination vaccine is used to prevent infection caused by all known subtypes of the hepatitis A and hepatitis B virus.
 The vaccine works by causing your body to produce its own protection (antibodies) against the disease.

 Hepatitis A is a serious disease of the liver that can cause death.
 It is caused by the hepatitis A virus (HAV), and is spread most often through infected food or water.
 Hepatitis A may also be spread by close person-to-person contact with infected persons (such as between persons living in the same household).
 Although some infected persons do not appear to be sick, they are still able to spread the virus to others.